yonrasgg/TechNomadiX/_posts/2020-03-20-introduction-to-pytrhon.md

     alt: Python
 ---

-**Summary**: In this post, you will learn what Python is, why it's so popular, and get a brief overview of its capabilities.
+In this post, you will learn what Python is, why it's so popular, and get a brief overview of its capabilities.
 We'll discuss its core features and why it's an excellent choice for beginners as well as experienced developers.

 ## What is Python?